YOTOV-LIMITED/support/site/docs.md

         <p>Codecov searches for a <code>codecov.yml</code> within your repo to customize the product's behavior.</p>
         <p>
-          The <code>codecov.yml</code> is a file within your repository that confugres Codecov to operate in a flexible and customized fashion.
+          The <code>codecov.yml</code> is a file within your repository that configures Codecov to operate in a flexible and customized fashion.
         </p>

         <h3 id="yaml-file-location"><a href="#yaml-file-location" class="anchor">&infin;</a> File Location</h3>